South Boston Naval Annex

 The South Boston Naval Annex was a 167 acre United States Navy shipyard annex located in South Boston.
-It was the annex of the Boston Navy Yard, and was operational from the 1920 to 1974, when it was closed along with the main shipyard.
+An annex of Boston Navy Yard in Charlestown, it was operational from 1920 to 1974, when it was closed along with the main shipyard.
 The annex is also home to Dry Dock Number 3, one of the largest dry docks on the East Coast.
 Most of the former annex site was listed on the National Register of Historic Places in 2022.

 History

 Opening

 The Department of Defense purchased a large part of the Commonwealth Flats in 1920, and split up the land between the Naval Annex and the South Boston Army Base.
 At this time, the Navy began construction of buildings, which would continue up until World War II.
 Rail service to the annex was provided by Track 61.

 World War II

 At the South Boston Annex, work was started in March 1940 on a quay wall and wharf and on a machine shop 1300 ft long and 500 ft wide.
 The following spring a new power plant project was undertaken, to provide six boilers, a compressor and a primary connection to the Edison system.
 An additional waterfront project, comprising two 980 ft timber piers and a steel sheet pile bulkhead, was started in the summer of 1941, followed in September by construction of an additional shop 420 ft long and 120 ft wide.

 In December 1941, work was started on a graving dock, 693 ft long, 91 ft wide at the entrance, and 32 ft deep over the blocks, for the repair of cruisers.
 This dock, which was built inside a cellular steel pile cofferdam, was completed and placed in service in March 1943.
 The cofferdam was later incorporated as part of Piers 5 and 6.

 Work was also undertaken in 1941 on a 500-man barracks for ship's crews, necessitated by the fact that with three-shift repair work, the crews could not be quartered aboard.

 The expansion of the Annex continued with the construction of an additional 900 ft pier, started in the fall of 1942, a rigger's shop, a paint shop, and a general shop, started in November of that year, and extensive improvements and additions to utilities, streets, tracks, and equipment.

 The Navy’s 1940-43 expansion of the South Boston Annex was built "in an area contiguous to the Commonwealth Dock, a 1,200-foot drydock originally built by the Commonwealth of Massachusetts and subsequently acquired by the Navy (p.
 168)."
 This pre-existing graving-dock facility is what’s now called "Dry Dock Number 3".